 Violinists Janine Jansen and Boris Brovtsyn, pianist Lars Vogt, viola player Amihai Grosz and cellist Jens Peter Maintz perform Antonin Dvořák’s Piano Quintet No. 2 in A major, Op.
-81 during the openings concert of the International Chamber Music Festival 2019 in Utrecht.
+81 during the opening concert of the International Chamber Music Festival 2019 in Utrecht.

 Founded in 2003 by Janine Jansen, the International Chamber Music Festival Utrecht (Dutch: Internationaal Kamermuziek Festival Utrecht) is an annual event between Christmas and New Year featuring a different guest programmer each year.
 The Dutch violinist and violist Janine Jansen took this role in 2019.
 International top musicians, as well as young chamber music ensembles, come to Utrecht to perform a programme ranging from chamber music classics to lesser-known repertoire and specially written commissions, family events, late nights, films and chamber music jam sessions.